madiclack188-cloud/BIO_350_F25/README.md

       - The differences include different starting and ending populations that may decrease of increase depending on the traps/outside factors
     - How much of an effect did setting up traps have on the beetle population over 150 years?
       - Over 150 years the traps decreased the beetle population despite their high reproduction rate/population size

+IC Example 5
+  - Structured Population Models (chapter 3 in Intro book)
+    - "In the language we introduced earlier, structured population models have more detail than their nonstructured counterparts.
+They account for the differences among individuals within a population, usually by explicitly modeling them as distinct state variables.
+So, our single population may now be represented with two, three, or maybe 20 state variables that each depict the numbers of individuals in each population group"
+        - "A population is said to be “stage structured” if it undergoes distinct  shifts in habitat use, morphology, behavior, or any aspect of its ecology throughout its life"
+        - Transient models stabilize after a while of looking crazy
+  - Example
+    -